brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 This paper would not exist without many thorough conversations with Agustín Bergé, Matt Calabrese, and Richard Smith.
 Thank you.

+Thank you to David Stone for pointing out many issues.

 ---
 references: